merenlab/merenlab.org/_posts/anvio/2018-07-09-anvio-snakemake-workflows.md

 Now, at most 10 jobs would be submitted to the queue in parallel, but only as long as the total number of threads (nodes) that is requested by the submitted jobs doesn't go above 48.
 So if we have 3 `anvi-run-hmms` jobs and each require 20 threads, then only two would run in parallel.

-## How to use metaspades for assembly
+## How to use metaSPAdes for assembly

-As of anvi'o v5.3 metaspades has been added to the metagenomics workflow.
+As of anvi'o `v5.3` [metaSPAdes](http://cab.spbu.ru/software/spades/) has been added to the metagenomics workflow.
 By default, these are the parameters for metaspades:

 ```
     "metaspades": {